Doreward's Hall: Description

 Interior—Several rooms have stop-chamfered ceiling-beams and exposed joists.
 On the ground-floor, in the original wing, the southwest room has a wall covered with early 17th-century panelling, and the window has old iron casement-fasteners; some similar panelling has been re-used on the staircase.

-In the 18th-century wing the ceiling-beams are probably re-used material of earlier date, as are two brackets, each carved only on one side.
+In the 18th-century wing, the ceiling-beams are probably re-used material of earlier date, as are two brackets, each carved only on one side.
 In the 17th-century wing the kitchen has a wide fireplace with a moulded lintel which has carved stops.
 On the first floor, in the original wing, the northeast room has one wall covered with early 17th-century panelling, and the overmantel of the same date has three arched panels divided by fluted pilasters; the frieze is also panelled, and in the middle panel is an inlaid shield of Thursby of six quarters; one of the doors is original and both the doors have old cock's-head hinges.
 In the 17th-century wing the room over the kitchen has a wall covered with contemporary panelling, re-used and painted.

 In 1916 its condition was good, the plaster defective.

 History

 The house dates from 1579 or earlier.

 The building was designated a Grade II* listed building on 25 October 1951.

 Thomas Wright and W. Bartlett wrote in 1831 that:

 Dorewards has the mansion pleasantly situated on an acclivity, with a fine open prospect southward: it is a short distance eastward from the church, near the road from High Garret to Braintree, and was new-built by Edward Thorsby, in 1579.
 This manor was holden of the paramount manor by fealty and rent.

-Robert de Bocking held the building in the reign of King John and Henry the third: his son, Osbert, was the father of Richard, from whom, in 1316, the estate was conveyed to Ralph, son of Roger Doreward, of Bocking.
+Robert de Bocking held the building in the reign of King John and Henry III: his son, Osbert, was the father of Richard, from whom, in 1316, the estate was conveyed to Ralph, son of Roger Doreward, of Bocking.